IMG Academy's 'freakish' offensive lineman Daniel Faalele readying for anticipated debut

 Faalele quickly realized that there were more opportunities to be had in football than either of his prior sports.

-That realization brought him last August to IMG Academy in Bradenton, where he still has not played so much as one down of non-practice football.
+That realization brought him last August to IMG Academy in Bradenton, where his first down of non-practice football came in the spring game.

-He spent last season learning the game, preparing for this fall’s Faalele Debut, an event that is being eagerly anticipated by countless college scouts.
+He spent last season learning the game, preparing for this fall’s Faalele Rollout, an event that is being eagerly anticipated by countless college scouts.

 Despite his complete lack of experience, Faalele already has scores of scholarship offers from schools such as Alabama, Florida State, Michigan, Miami, Oregon State, Auburn and more.